 – Otherwise (cIdx is equal to 2), s’ represents the chroma sample array recPictureCr of the current picture.

-A variable tC is specified as follows:
+A variable β is specified as follows:

+– If current slice is an intra coded slice, β is set equal to 2* qPL.

+– Otherwise, β is specified as in Table 8-15 with luma quantization parameter qPL as input.

+The variable tC1 is specified as follows:

+– If bS1 is greater than 2, the variable tC1 is specified as Table 8-15 with chroma quantization parameter Clip3(0, 55, qPC + 2 ) as input,

+– Otherwise (bS1 is equal or less than 2), the variable tC1 is specified as Table 8-15 with chroma quantization parameter qPC as input.

+The variable tC2 is specified as follows:

-– If bS is greater than 2, the variable tC is specified as Table 8-13 with luma quantization parameter Clip3(0, 55, qPL + 2 ) as input,
+– If bS2 is greater than 2, the variable tC2 is specified as Table 8-15 with chroma quantization parameter Clip3(0, 55, qPC + 2 ) as input,

-– Otherwise (bS is equal or less than 2), the variable tC is specified as Table 8-13 with luma quantization parameter qPL as input.
+– Otherwise (bS2 is equal or less than 2), the variable tC2 is specified as Table 8-15 with chroma quantization parameter qPC as input.

 Depending on verticalEdgeFlag, the following applies: